msuperdock/agda-unused/README.md

 separated by any number of spaces of any kind.

-We also supply an `agda-roots` executable which extracts a list of root files, separated by single spaces, from an `.agda-roots` file; run `agda-roots --help` for more information.
+We also supply an `agda-roots` executable which extracts a list of root files, separated by newlines, from an `.agda-roots` file; run `agda-roots --help` for more information.

 ## Usage